 • Egg: Use a large egg, free-range if you can.

-• Vanilla: I have a hard time not adding vanilla to just about any dessert.
+• Pure vanilla extract: I have a hard time not adding vanilla to just about any dessert.
 It adds balance and intensifies other flavours.

 • Icing sugar: Icing sugar, or you may know it as powdered sugar or confectioners sugar, is used in the Biscoff glaze to help it set.